Python Read All Existing Cells in Excel

 All correct, and so you lot could probably exercise something similar this:

-38 chart = LineChart () 39 data = Reference ( worksheet = sail , twoscore min_row = two , 41 max_row = half-dozen , 42 min_col = 2 , 43 max_col = vii ) 44 45 chart . add_data ( information , titles_from_data = True , from_rows = True ) 46 sheet . add_chart ( chart , "B8" ) 47 48 cats = Reference ( worksheet = canvas , 49 min_row = 1 , l max_row = 1 , 51 min_col = three , 52 max_col = vii ) 53 nautical chart . set_categories ( cats ) 54 55 chart . x_axis . championship = "Months" 56 chart . y_axis . title = "Sales (per unit)" 57 58 workbook . save ( filename = "oop_sample.xlsx" )
+38 chart = LineChart () 39 data = Reference ( worksheet = sail , twoscore min_row = two , 41 max_row = half-dozen , 42 min_col = 2 , 43 max_col = vii ) 44 45 chart . add_data ( information , titles_from_data = True , from_rows = True ) 46 sheet . add_chart ( chart , "B8" ) 47 48 cats = Reference ( worksheet = canvas , 49 min_row = 1 , l max_row = 1 , 51 min_col = three , 52 max_col = vii ) 53 nautical chart . set_categories ( cats ) 54 55 chart . x_axis . championship = "Months" 56 chart . y_axis . title = "Sales (per unit)" 57 58 workbook . save ( filename = "oop_sample.xlsx" ) Now we're talking!
+Here's a spreadsheet generated from database objects and with a chart and everything:

 That's a not bad way for you to wrap upwards your new noesis of charts!